koishiGH/SlipKnot-Build-Archive/README.md

 - Download: N/A

-## SlipKnot Unity (LEGACY, NOT PRE-REWRITE OR REWRITE) - Unity Builds of SlipKnot while I was deciding on what eneigne to to use
+## SlipKnot Unity (LEGACY, NOT PRE-REWRITE OR REWRITE) - Unity Builds of SlipKnot while I was deciding on what engine to to use

 ### No builds available - Reason: No gameplay